PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Visitors of Know Your Meme are presented with a daily updated internet news blog on the homepage which features memes, events, and other viral media that is trending at the time.
 Time to time, special blogs are posted which recap the hit memes of the year and feature visual break downs of memes or exclusive interviews.
 The site also previously featured a monthly blog, recapping the hit memes and events of the month.

 Due to the user driven dependence of the site, a forums section was created for users to fraternize and discuss the relevance of memes and current trends of the internet.
-To date (March 2014) the Forums contains over 18,000 unique threads.
-Each of these are sorted into sections of General, Meme Research, Just For Fun, and Site-Related.
+To date (September 2014) the Forums contains almost 20,000 unique threads.
+Each of these are sorted into sections of Discussion, Media, Fun!, and Site Maintenance which themselves have many sub-topics.

 As of March 2014, the Know Your Meme YouTube channel currently has 214,973 subscribers and approximately 24.5 million views.
 The Facebook page for KYM has 313K likes and the Twitter account has 27.2K Followers.
 The number of users registered for the site is approximately 222,000 with only a fraction of those being active users.